espruino/EspruinoDocs/devices/VL53L0X.md

 * **RESISTORS** I2C needs Pull up resistors.
 The VL53 Modules from ST don't inlcude pullup-resistors.
 This means you need one extensionmodule with I2C Pull up resistors or you connect two resistors yourself!

 The example below will init two VL53 Sensors and the read the sensors every 200ms.
+Each sensor will get a address which is different from the default address (0x52).
 The result is written on the serial interface.

 ```
 /** global variables */